Five ways to change the way you network

 You may have had a great chat during the event.
 But to forge a lasting relationship, you need to follow up pretty soon after the event.
 Write them an email or contact them over LinkedIn.
-Better yet, send them a personalised Postcard or Notecard thanking them for their time or suggest meeting up again in the near future.
+Better yet, send them a personalized Postcard or Notecard thanking them for their time or suggest meeting up again in the near future.
 By taking the time to message them, when you do eventually need them, it won’t look like you’re just using them to your advantage.

 Ready for your next networking event?
 Get back in the game with a whole range of marketing materials.
 We’d love to help you design some too.
 Click here to learn more, or fill out the form below to get in touch with one of our Account Managers.